eamonnbell/teaching/hum_syllabus.md

 I expect to cover the following topics, in roughly the following order, with one class meeting devoted to each topic.

-Contexts for and meaning of
+- Contexts for and meaning of
-Fundamentals of listening
+- Fundamentals of listening
-Things that make music
+- Things that make music
-Secular and sacred monophony
+- Secular and sacred monophony
-Ars antiqua vs. ars nova
+- Ars antiqua vs. ars nova
-The mass
+- The mass
-Artusi-Monteverdi controversy
+- Artusi-Monteverdi controversy
-Reformation/counter-reformation
+- Reformation/counter-reformation
-Early opera
+- Early opera
-Concerto grossi and instrumental sonatas
+- Concerto grossi and instrumental sonatas
-European Baroque synthesis
+- European Baroque synthesis
-The Keyboard
+- The Keyboard
-Sonata form in the symphony
+- Sonata form in the symphony
-Other genres: String quartet and concerto
+- Other genres: String quartet and concerto
-Early Romantics
+- Early Romantics
-Romantic opera
+- Romantic opera
-Opera debriefing
+- Opera debriefing
-The Lied
+- The _Lied_
-Programme music
+- Programme music
-The piano and its challenge to hermeneutics Emancipation of dissonance
+- The piano and its challenge to hermeneutics
-New forms and modes of expression
+- Emancipation of dissonance
-Talea Ensemble recital
+- New forms and modes of expression
-American modernism
+- American modernism
-Control, chance, compromise
+- Control, chance, compromise
-Jazz and popular song
+- Jazz and popular song
-American vs. European minimalism
+- American vs. European minimalism

 ### Important dates